Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 * 002 - Features and Functions Overview - Fixed Footer and CSS Modals (geoLocation accepted)
 * User - UC 3 - CSS Modals (geoLocation already accepted)

-What? - About which describes the use and navigation of the website.
+What? - About, which describes the use and navigation of the website.

 How? - Index.html contains the FontAwesome exclamation-mark link icon that opens up the About CSS Modal with the content in index.html.
 The CSS Modal control and styling is defined in style.css.

 Hovering over the FontAwesome exclamation-point icon scales it to 1.5 times the original size, clicking on it opens the About CSS Modal.
-A CSS backdrop lies behind the CSS Modal disabling clicking of any other links and buttons on the website.
+A CSS backdrop lies behind the CSS Modal disabling clicking any other links and buttons on the website.
 Only the Close button on the CSS Modal is clickable.

 [</> - Production Code: index.html](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/index.html)